Disaster Relief and Recovery

 Donate to Relief and Recovery Programs!

 Peace Winds America is committed to serving people affected by natural disasters.
-Through humanitarian assistance and disaster response, PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources available from U.S., Japan, and other sources.
+PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources.
 PWA staff and skilled partners in country coordinate on-site relief and rehabilitation, and provide liaison services with international responders.
-For more information on how to get involved click here.